UndergraduateArtificialIntelligenceClub/projectx/README.md

 $ conda env update -n projectx -f env/torch-gpu.yml
 ```

+### Google Earth Engine Authentication

+In order to use the Earth Engine API you first need to authenticate with the `earthengine` CLI.
+Make sure you're in the `projectx` conda environment and run `earthengine authenticate`.
+Follow the steps there (using the UAIS google account).
+It will save an auth token to your machine letting you use the API.

 ## Code Style
 Before you push any Python code, format it using `black`.
 If you make a pull request with unformatted code a check will fail on the PR.